miket7f/miket7f.github.io/pages/E Outputs.md

 For improved practicality, we could utilize indicator LEDs or continuity detection.
 Let's start by discussing additional safety features.
 #### Optocoupler
 An optocoupler is a component that transfers electrical signals between two isolated circuits using light.
-It typically consists of an LED and a photodetector housed in a single package.
-When an electrical signal energizes the LED, it emits light that is detected by the photodetector, which then generates a corresponding electrical signal in the isolated circuit.
+It typically consists of an LED and a photodetector, a transistor with a light-dependent base, housed in a single package.
+When an electrical signal energizes the LED, it emits light that is detected by the transistor's base which makes the transistor conductive.

 In the pyro channel application, we place the optocoupler between the microcontroller and the MOSFET gate.
 The microcontroller activates the LED inside the optocoupler, which then triggers the photodetector.
-The photodetector drives the gate of the MOSFET, allowing it to switch the high current from the battery to the igniter or heating wire.
+As the transistor switches the gate of the MOSFET, it allows the MOSFET to switch the high current from the battery to the igniter or heating wire.

 The primary benefit of using an optocoupler is the electrical isolation it provides.
 This isolation separates the low-voltage control circuitry (the microcontroller) from the high-current switching side (the MOSFET and the power circuit).
 This setup protects the microcontroller from potential damage that could occur if the MOSFET fails or if there's an overcurrent situation.
 #### Fuses